-- Clear, concise and specific objectives such as, to identify and assess alternative options, assess the full impact of proposals, determine the costs and benefits, and to consult with users, staff, community and other bodies in a meaningful way. - Management of the process - o A methodology based on best practice and corporate policies - Evidence base and recording of forecasts, assumptions - Consultation process - Resources required - Reporting and communications strategy - Evaluation of the appraisal process by Scrutiny Panel/Committee frequent it is essential that in-house capability be strengthened.
+- Clear, concise and specific objectives such as, to identify and assess alternative options, assess the full impact of proposals, determine the costs and benefits, and to consult with users, staff, community and other bodies in a meaningful way. - Management of the process - o A methodology based on best practice and corporate policies - o Evidence base and recording of forecasts, assumptions - Consultation process - o Resources required - Reporting and communications strategy - o Evaluation of the appraisal process by Scrutiny Panel/Committee

+Most authorities and public bodies have the capability of carrying out an options appraisal with adequate planning and preparation.
+Since options appraisal is almost certain to become more frequent it is essential that in-house capability be strengthened.
 This is rarely achieved by outsourcing appraisal to management consultants who usually do not fully accept or support public service principles and values, promote a business approach to efficiency, advocate marketisation and offshoring, and often select case studies with a lack of objectivity and assessment of local needs.